5 Analysis of Variance (ANOVA) and Moderation

 5.3 Different Means for Two Factors

-In the preceding section, we have looked at the effect of a single factor on willingness to donate, namely, the endorser to whom participants are exposed.
+In the preceding section, we have looked at the effect of a single factor on acceptance of vaccination information, namely, the language used in a campaign to which participants are exposed.
 Thus, we take into account two variables: one independent variable and one dependent variable.
 This is an example of bivariate analysis.

 Usually, however, we expect an outcome to depend on more than one variable.
-Willingness to donate does not depend only on the celebrity endorsing a fundraising campaign.
-It is easy to think of more factors, such as a person’s available budget, her personal level of altruism, and so on.
+Vaccine acceptance does not only depend on the language used in a campaign.
+It is easy to think of more factors, such as a person’s previous experience with vaccines, their personal health, their beliefs, and so on.

 It is straightforward to include more factors in an analysis of variance.
 These can be additional experimental treatments in the context of an experiment as well as participant characteristics that are not manipulated by the researcher.
-For example, we may hypothesize that females are generally more charitable than males.
+For example, we may hypothesize that people with high health literacy are generally more accepting of vaccines than people with low health literacy.

 5.3.1 Two-way analysis of variance

-A two-way analysis of variance using a factor with three levels, for instance, exposure to three different endorsers, and a second factor with two levels, for example, female versus male, is called a 3x2 (say: three by two) factorial design.
+A two-way analysis of variance using a factor with three levels, for instance, exposure to three different campaign styles, and a second factor with two levels, for example, low versus high health literacy, is called a 3x2 (say: three by two) factorial design.

 5.3.2 Balanced design

 Table 5.1 shows an example of a balanced 3x2 factorial design.
 Each subgroup (cell) contains two participants (cases).
-Equal distributions of frequencies across columns or across rows indicate statistical independence.
-In the example, the distributions are the same across columns (and rows), so the factors are statistically independent.
+Equal distributions of frequencies across columns or across rows indicate a balanced design.
+In the example, we see a balanced design with equal distributions across columns (and rows).
+This means that the factors are statisically independent.

 In practice, it may not always be possible to have exactly the same number of observations for each subgroup.
 A participant may drop out from the experiment, a measurement may go wrong, and so on.
 If the numbers of observations are more or less the same for all subgroups, the factors are nearly independent, which is okay.
 We can use the same rule of thumb for a balanced design as for the conditions of an F test in analysis of variance: If the size of the smallest subgroup is less than ten per cent smaller than the size of the largest group, we call a factorial design balanced.